Beit Yehuda Synagogue

-The Beit Yehuda Synagogue, also known as Assayag Synagogue, is a cultural landmark and museum in Tangier, Morocco.
+The Beit Yehuda Synagogue, also known as Assayag Synagogue, is a former Jewish congregation and synagogue, located in Tangier, Morocco.
+The synagogue was completed in 1890.

+Last used as a synagogue in the c.
+1950s, the building has housed the Jewish Museum of Tangier, a Jewish museum and cultural landmark, since 2022.

 Overview

 Unlike other Moroccan cities, Tangier had no walled Jewish quarter or mellah.
 Even so, its synagogues were clustered in a neighborhood on the southwestern side of the medina, known as Beni Idder for the family that initiated its development.

 The Beit Yehuda Synagogue was founded in 1890 slightly north of Beni Idder on the other side of rue Es-Siaghine.
 It remained in service until the late 1950s.
 It was then abandoned for about six decades.